hcts-hra/heidenc/content/bibliography.md

 The later issues were put together by other authors such as蔡錫齡 Cai Xiling.

-Availability: Vol 1-51 can be downloaded as PDF file for free at [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:西國近事彙編).
-SCAN of 1873 volume in Heidelberg database.
+Availability: The PDF file of Vol. 1-51 can be downloaded for free at [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:西國近事彙編).
+Scan of 1873 volume in Heidelberg database.

 ---